Latest News on Health Care Reform

 The Affordable Care Act (ACA) changed the health insurance landscape.
 Here are some fundamental ways health insurance has changed.

-- The ACA established a mandate that requires individuals to have qualifying health insurance coverage or else pay a tax penalty.
-For 2018, uninsured individuals will pay the HIGHER of a flat per person tax penalty, or 2.5% of their yearly household income.
+- The ACA established a mandate that required individuals to have qualifying health insurance coverage or else pay a tax penalty.
+The tax reform bill signed in December of 2017 eliminated the penalty beginning in 2019.
+Individuals without health insurance in 2019 will not be charged a tax penalty.

 - The ACA mandated benefits by establishing a list of key benefits that must be covered in a health plan (minimum essential coverage.)
 To help define benefit plans, the government adopted Metallic plan descriptions – Bronze, Silver, Gold, and Platinum.
 These levels represent the average percentage of cost a plan will pay for services from 60% (Bronze) to 90% (Platinum).